Technology

 Introduction:

-This field demands expertise in some mechanical areas such as thermodynamics, structural analysis and knowledge of electrical mechanisms.
+This field demands expertise in some mechanical areas, such as thermodynamics, structural analysis and knowledge of electrical mechanisms.
 This field was brought to earth after the industrial and agrarian revolutions kicked off in Europe.
-Both the industries and the agricultural methods were mechanised.
-Rapid colonisation needed faster transports.
+Both the industries and the agricultural methods were mechanized.
+Rapid colonization needed faster transport.
 Increasing populations needed more crop yield and industrial production.
-This is where the mechanical engineering came in the scene.
-Through apply the rules of physics and mathematics, production machines were made far more sophisticated.
-Railway was invented to meet the need of bridging long distances and so was invented electricity which provided the backbone to the sustainability of industrial growth.
+This is where mechanical engineering came into the scene.
+Through applying the rules of physics and mathematics, production machines were made far more sophisticated.
+The railway was invented to meet the need to bridge long distances, and so was invented electricity, which provided the backbone to the sustainability of industrial growth.

-Before choosing any field as a career option, a most immediate question that emerges is about its utility.
+Before choosing any field as a career option, the most immediate question that emerges is about its utility.
 The utility and scope of a profession determine whether it is worthwhile or not.
 So, what is the utility of Engineering?
-There are two kinds of the utility of being an engineer: One is monetary benefits attached with the profession.
-Because of every walk of life, be that tall business headquarters, medical equipment or travel carriages, is dependent on good engineering, the dire need of reliable engineering feat is the utmost demand.
+There are two kinds of the utility of being an engineer: One is the monetary benefits attached to the profession.
+Because every walk of life, be that tall business headquarters, medical equipment or travel carriages, is dependent on good engineering, the dire need for reliable engineering feat is the utmost demand.
 So, ‘Engineering salaries remain high’ (The Engineering Place).

 Another utility is social.
-A great number of answers to our present-day world issues lie in engineering accomplishments such as the supply of natural resources in different parts of the world without allowing any disruption to meet the energy needs of every hungry industrialising country (Moriarty, 2009).
+A great number of answers to our present-day world issues lie in engineering accomplishments, such as the supply of natural resources in different parts of the world without allowing any disruption to meet the energy needs of every hungry industrializing country (Moriarty, 2009).

 Engineering is all about building.
 The process of the building never stops.
-Either it is making new machines, structures, giant sculptures or memorials there is a need for an engineer.
+Whether it is making new machines, structures, giant sculptures or memorials, there is a need for an engineer.
 For as long as the process of mechanical development keeps on, there will always be a need for an engineer.
-Consequently, the demand for engineers remains high which gives promising career opportunities to the students who opt this field.
+Consequently, the demand for engineers remains high, which gives promising career opportunities to the students who opt for this field.

 Why Mechanical Engineering?

-Thanks to the majority of the world being still developing the engineering are most relevant profession when it comes to sustainable development and building new infrastructure.
+Thanks to the majority of the world is still developing.
+Engineering is are most relevant profession when it comes to sustainable development and building new infrastructure.
 The job of mechanical engineering is not local.
 It is international and global.
-A good engineer with a lot of experience under their belt will find a plenty of work worldwide.
+A good engineer with a lot of experience under their belt will find plenty of work worldwide.
 For example, China wants to rapidly catch up to the western countries in the scales of development.
-So, it is investing highly on infrastructure.
+So, it is investing highly in infrastructure.
 New mechanical development projects keep launching there and so does the need for mechanical engineers keep rising.
 Dubai is another example.
 The desert emirate of the UAE was once a pile of desert dunes and now its city of Dubai houses one of the aesthetically most attractive skyscrapers and buildings.
 All of this involved innovative engineering skills.

 The world is always building.
-With each passing year, the need of the mechanical tools, gadgets and instruments is increasing.
-Travel systems are sophisticating.
-Distance is considered a challenge and faster travel techniques are considered the solution.
-To meet up the needs of the modern day busy life, mechanical engineering has the answer.
+With each passing year, the need for mechanical tools, gadgets and instruments is increasing.
+Travel systems are sophisticated.
+Distance is considered a challenge, and faster travel techniques are considered the solution.
+To meet the needs of the modern-day busy life, mechanical engineering has the answer.
 Bullet trains, fast planes, metro trains etc. are all mechanical engineering feats.
-This tells us that this field neither loses creativity nor does it ever lack relevance to the modern-day life.
-In other words, we can assert that it is the mechanical engineers who determine how our modern world would look like some years after.
+This tells us that this field neither loses creativity nor does it ever lack relevance to modern-day life.
+In other words, we can assert that it is the mechanical engineers who determine how our modern world will look some years after.
 In some way, they shape the future.

 Mechanical engineering is an all-rounder.
 It involves all the branches of engineering and also works with Mathematics and physics.
 Its wide-ranging subject matter gives it a wider scope and job market.

-In short, the mechanical engineer usually has a very long and secure career because of his due need in the day to day dependence on machines and their need to be replaced and improved.
+In short, the mechanical engineer usually has a very long and secure career because of his due need in day-to-day dependence on machines and their need to be replaced and improved.
 There is another plus point.
-The developing countries are the ones who have a lot of vacuum to fill to catch up to the living standards of the western countries.
+The developing countries are the ones who have a lot of vacuum to fill to catch up to the living standards of the Western countries.
 So, these countries have a lot of room for sophisticating their industries, transport systems and production methods.
 All these areas require seasoned and chartered mechanical engineers.

-Given the wide scope of the field and its need in the society, it is quite safe to say that the graduates of mechanical engineering are least in number among the people who are unemployed.
-So, the degree in mechanical engineering would definitely hold a promising future.
+Given the wide scope of the field and its need in society, it is quite safe to say that the graduates of mechanical engineering are the least number among the people who are unemployed.
+So, a degree in mechanical engineering would definitely hold a promising future.

 Earnings

-As is said earlier, Engineers are highly paid professionals.
-Though the earnings of engineers vary according to the field, speciality and education, the annual earning of a mechanical engineer are still much more than an average graduate.
+As was said earlier, Engineers are highly paid professionals.
+Though the earnings of engineers vary according to the field, specialty and education, the annual earnings of a mechanical engineer are still much more than an average graduate.
 “According to the U.S. Department of Labor, Bureau of Labor Statistics, the median income for mechanical engineers is $69,850” (“Mechanical Engineering Overview” 14).
 Though in choosing a career, personal aptitude and satisfaction with one’s work top the list, however, the fact money is also an important factor cannot be denied.

 Continual Growth

 As a mechanical engineer, you will continue to grow throughout your life.
 The basics of mechanics and physics remain the same; however, a mechanical engineer uses the advancement in technology to find solutions for his own projects.
-He incorporates modern day technology and continues to improve and modernise his machines.
+He incorporates modern-day technology and continues to improve and modernize his machines.
 The advancements in mechanical engineering taking place in one part of the world are employed by some other engineers working in a different part of the world for their own projects.
-As the world of a mechanical engineers continues to grow and expand, the world around us become more comfortable and a better place to live in.
+As the world of mechanical engineers continues to grow and expand, the world around us becomes more comfortable and a better place to live in.

-The invention of the wheel changed life not only of the ancient man but also of modern man.
-The invention of the wheel revolutionised the modes of transportation.
+The invention of the wheel changed the life not only of ancient man but also of modern man.
+The invention of the wheel revolutionized the modes of transportation.
 They are used not only in automobiles but also in many other machines, such as steam engines, in one form or another.
-The basic science behind the wheel is the same even in modern day’s instruments, machines or devices but its use is becoming more sophisticated and advanced with progress in the field of mechanical engineering.
+The basic science behind the wheel is the same even in modern-day instruments, machines or devices, but its use is becoming more sophisticated and advanced with progress in the field of mechanical engineering.
 However, what is significant is to note how a simple and single invention of mechanical engineering changed the course of history for mankind.
-Without the invention of the wheel, there wouldn’t be any cars, aeroplanes, trains, or even donkey carts.
+Without the invention of the wheel, there wouldn’t be any cars, airplanes, trains, or even donkey carts.
 The only mode of transportation before the invention of the wheel and carts were animals, such as donkeys, camels, and horses.
 It is difficult to imagine the shape of the modern world without the invention of the wheel in it.

-“Give me a place to stand and I would move the world”, proclaimed the great Greek scientist, mathematician and inventor Archimedes (“Archimedes”).
-Another great and simple invention which revolutionised the life of ancient man was the pulley.
+“Give me a place to stand, and I would move the world,” proclaimed the great Greek scientist, mathematician and inventor Archimedes (“Archimedes”).
+Another great and simple invention that revolutionized the life of ancient man was the pulley.
 “Pulleys are used to reduce the amount of force used to lift a load” (“Pulley”).
-Te exact origin of the machine is unknown; however, it is believed that the first pulley was invented in Mesopotamia somewhere around 1500 B.C.E (“Pulley”).
+The exact origin of the machine is unknown; however, it is believed that the first pulley was invented in Mesopotamia somewhere around 1500 B.C.E (“Pulley”).
 Mesopotamians used pulley and rope to take water out of wells (“Pulley”).

-The steam engine is considered to be one of the greatest of scientific inventions of all times.
-It revolutionised the way man thought of energy.
-Before the invention of steam engine, the man used the power of his own muscles to perform tasks such as constructing buildings and grinding grain (Kras 6).
+The steam engine is considered to be one of the greatest scientific inventions of all time.
+It revolutionized the way man thought of energy.
+Before the invention of the steam engine, man used the power of his own muscles to perform tasks such as constructing buildings and grinding grain (Kras 6).
 With the invention of steam engine, the man found a new way to increase the efficiency of his work.
 Before its invention, windmills and waterwheels were used.
-But the technologies were unreliable since the wind could stop blowing or the water could dry up (Kras 8).
-For transportations, carts and stagecoaches were used but they were inefficient with their slow speed and incapacity to carry heavy luggage.
-But the technology of steam engine introduced by James Watt changed the world.
+However, the technologies were unreliable since the wind could stop blowing or the water could dry up (Kras 8).
+For transportation, carts and stagecoaches were used, but they were inefficient with their slow speed and incapacity to carry heavy luggage.
+However, the technology of the steam engine introduced by James Watt changed the world.

 The first steam engine was invented by Hero of Alexandria, a Greek inventor.
-He invented a device which used steam for power (Collier 12).
-In the late seventeenth and early eighteenth century, many western mechanical engineers improved the steam engine.
-But the inventor and mechanical engineer James Watt’s contributions are considered to be the greatest in the technology of steam engine.
-The steam engine introduced by Watt’s was much efficient Watt Steam Engine was smaller than the Newcomen Engine and required much less water and coal (Collier 36).
+He invented a device that used steam for power (Collier 12).
+In the late seventeenth and early eighteenth century, many Western mechanical engineers improved the steam engine.
+However, the inventor and mechanical engineer James Watt’s contributions are considered to be the greatest in the technology of the steam engine.
+The steam engine introduced by Watt was much more efficient.
+The Watt Steam Engine was smaller than the Newcomen Engine and required much less water and coal (Collier 36).
 The steam engine was later used not only in factories, mines and textile mills but also in ships, boats and trains.
-The invention of steam engine gave rise to industrial revolution.
+The invention of the steam engine gave rise to the Industrial Revolution.

 Industrial Revolution

-The purpose of the industrial revolution was to rely less on human labour while increasing production in factories and mills at the same time.
-The invention of steam engine helped modernise the industry by providing an efficient source of power.
+The purpose of the Industrial Revolution was to rely less on human labor while increasing production in factories and mills at the same time.
+The invention of the steam engine helped modernize the industry by providing an efficient source of power.
 With the rise of the industrial revolution, the history of mankind took a decisive turn.
 It not only transformed the means of production and transportation but also changed the living standard for a certain class of people.

 Future Scope

-As technological innovation plays an ever more critical role in sustaining the nation’s economic prosperity, security, and social well-being, engineering practice will be challenged to shift from traditional problem solving and design skills toward more innovative solutions imbedded in a complex array of social, environmental, cultural, and ethical issues.
+As technological innovation plays an ever more critical role in sustaining the nation’s economic prosperity, security, and social well-being, engineering practice will be challenged to shift from traditional problem-solving and design skills toward more innovative solutions embedded in a complex array of social and environmental, cultural, and ethical issues.

 Conclusion